bigbagy/NLP-document-parsing-and-clustering/README.md

 - text embedded in images are not parsed, image OCR extraction module such as pytesseract could be added to the parser tool to support parsing text from embedded images in pdf, pptx and word docx

-- the nltk POS tokenizer only has native support for English, French ad German has been tested and seems to work ok, however the support for foreign language can be improved by using dedicated POS tokenizers for specific language
+- nltk POS tokenizer has native support for English;  French ad German files have been tested and works ok, however the support for foreign language can be improved by using dedicated POS tokenizers for specific language

 - outlier detection/removal can be fine-tuned to improve clustering accuracy